We are downgrading our recommendation on CME Group to Underperform

 enjoying a cross-margin for the company's interest rate futures

-products and US Treasury's futures franchise.
-The FICM was expected
+products and the U.S. Treasury's futures franchise.
+The FICM was

-to be initiated by the end of Mar 2011 but awaits regulatory
+expected to be initiated by the end of Mar 2011 but awaits

-approval.
-Moreover, in Dec 2010, CME Group acquired Elysian Systems
+regulatory approval.
+Moreover, in Dec 2010, CME Group acquired

-Ltd. (Elysian), an independent provider of electronic trading and
+Elysian Systems Ltd. (Elysian), an independent provider of

 Further, in Feb 2012, CME Group acquired another 25% stake in